mmoayyed/mmoayyed.github.io/_posts/2016-07-23-cas5-m3-release.md

 - Better yet, [contribute patches](https://apereo.github.io/cas/developer/Contributor-Guidelines.html).
 - Review and suggest documentation improvements.
 - Review the release schedule and make sure you report your desired feature requests on the project's issue tracker.

+# Das Ende

+A big heaty thanks to all who participated in the development of this release to submit patches, report issues and suggest improvements.
+Keep'em coming!

 [Misagh Moayyed](https://twitter.com/misagh84)